Are you weary of getting lash extensions because you’ve heard they are painful?

 While the eyelash extension application process is pretty simple and mostly painless, there are times when the process might turn painful.

-Here are some of the reasons why you can experience minor pain while applying eyelash extensions.
+Here are some of the reasons why you can experience minor pain during eyelash extension application.

 1- Inexperienced Technician